 What Cornwall Council aims to influence

 There are so many improvements that can decrease or offset carbon emissions.
 Cornwall Council only has direct control over a small number of the changes that need to happen.
-We can influence and support others to help Cornwall become carbon neutral by 2030 in a range of areas.
+We can influence and support others to help Cornwall become carbon neutral in a range of areas.

 You can read about how we are working with other organisations and sectors below: